DataDog/hiring-engineers/answers.md

 * Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

+* <a href="https://p.datadoghq.com/sb/drfdxdm02hunipvo-57581713bd080937d6cef2e1510c135f">Link to Dashboard Script</a>

 <img src="images/APM-Infrastructure.png" width="825">

 * Please include your fully instrumented app in your submission, as well.

 # Final Question:

-* Ski lift Lines

-* Concert Lines

-* Concert ticket website

-* Xbox Live Status

-* I70 Traffic
+* I70 Traffic - https://www.cotrip.org/travelAlerts.htm#?roadId= believe this would require cotrip to create a test API for this

+* Ski lift Lines / Concert Lines - Would require some input from some type from some raspberry pis and cooperation from the ski mountains.

+* Xbox Gaming dashboard using the https://xapi.us/

+* Dog usage of doggy door.
+Similar to the restroom raspberry pi bathroom concept

+* Tennis playing using output from a tennis racket sensor https://www.youtube.com/watch?time_continue=163&v=SXzhn7Ud4B0&feature=emb_logo